 If you think the promise of a fat-free dessert sounds too good to be true, you’re right.
 When manufacturers take the fat out of cookies and sweets, they typically load them up with sugar, which is one of the worst nutrients for total health and weight loss.
 Plus, when something is labeled as a healthier pick, people typically wind up eating even more, which is bad news for your waistline.
 If you want to indulge in a dessert, go for the real deal and cut yourself off after one sensible-sized serving.

 And speaking of fat, be sure to check out these best full-fat foods.

 Cancel Your Gym Membership

 Want bulging biceps on a budget?
 Skip the gym membership and invest in a pair of dumbbells.
 Free weights and your own body weight are all you need to challenge every major muscle group in your body.
-For some exercise inspiration, check out this Zero Belly Full Body Workout.

 Put on Your Detective Gear

 It’s soured, spoiled and riddled with bacteria.
 It’s basically moldy milk.
 And it’s proof that a little bad can do the body a whole lotta good.
 In fact, there’s a growing body of research to suggest a daily serving (at least!) of fermented dairy like yogurt can do wonders for weight loss.
 But not all yogurts are created equal.
 Some are packed with more than a day’s worth of sugar.
 When you’re shopping for tubs of the stuff at the store, stick to an unflavored variety (I like Siggi’s) or one of Eat This, Not That’s best Greek yogurts for weight loss.